The Merchant Importer enables you to create new merchant accounts in your CRM automatically by importing a CSV file with the merchant data.

 Step 1.
 Upload a File

-Open the Merchant Importer via the Manage > Administration > Merchants > Merchant Importer menu, upload your CSV file, and click Save & Continue:
+Open the Merchant Importer page from the administration menu (Merchants > Merchant Importer), select your CSV file, and click Save & Continue:

 Step 2.
 Select Defaults